mdibl/pipeline-prep/doc.md

 # About This Project

 Pipeline-prep project goal is to creates a set reusable modules used in running the first two steps of a given data pipeline.
-These steps include:
+The two steps include:
   1) Pre-Indexing reference genome/transcripome
   2) Pre-processing the reads.